DataSystemsGroupUT/data_engineering_2025/09_Security_Privacy/README.md

 ## 5. Task 2 — Data Masking

-Create a view `sec_demo.v_employees_masked` that masks PII/sensitive fields, then grant the role full select access to the view.
+Create a view `sec_demo.v_employees_masked` that masks PII/sensitive fields, then grant the junior analyst role full select access to the view.

 The required fields to be masked are email, phone, ssn, salary, birth_date: